daltonkell/CBOFS_STARE/README.md

 ## Challenges

 1. Grid transformations: Since the CBOFS grid(s) is(are) curvilinear, there are some funky transformations going on.
-Is theis the reason why some of the land cells are being shown, even when using the land mask?
+Is this the reason why some of the land cells are being shown, even when using the land mask?
 This seems to be more of a visualization caveat than a `STARE` concern.